 Proof that pure hydrogen operation is no longer a pipe dream, even at industrial scale, can be seen at the INNIO pilot plant at the HanseWerk Natur site in Hamburg-Othmarschen.

 The Green Utility offers Northern Germany significant opportunities given its vast wind resources and increasing importance as an energy storage medium.
 As the energy industry continues to look toward wind-generated electricity conversion into green hydrogen, it is also seeing how it can be deployed across the power, heat, transportation, and industrial sectors.
 In January 2020, the German government responded to the efforts of energy companies like INNIO Jenbacher by approving Germany’s nationwide phaseout of coal generation by 2038.

 By definition, green power sources, such as INNIO Jenbacher’s and HanseWerk Natur’s 100 percent hydrogen fueled pilot power plant, operate as CO2-neutral energy sources.
 Essentially, green energy sources produce no additional carbon dioxide nor other greenhouse gases across the power generation process.
 This flagship pilot project will not only drive forward the large-scale use of hydrogen technology in CHP plants, but it will complement the city of Hamburg’s goal of ensuring that all interested customers in the power, heat and transportation sectors can be supplied almost entirely with Green Hydrogen by 2035.

-A path to a greener future
+to a greener future